-Wellington's Transmission Gully motorway project faces fresh delays due to Covid-19
+Almost 100 Transmission Gully workers no longer in NZ

-Close to one hundred people who were working on Transmission Gully are overseas unable to return to the project site under current Covid-19 border restrictions.
+Close to 100 people who were working on Transmission Gully are overseas unable to return to the project site under Covid-19 border restrictions.

 There is growing concern the now billion-dollar project could be significantly delayed, after having already been behind schedule resulting in a budget blowout.